 Hal Bohner, Pacifica, referred to the process, then apologized for the Commission getting copies of the material he sent to the staff so late, but explained that the staff report was not made public until the previous Thursday when he then submitted his letter and material.
 He asked that it be emailed to them, but it was not given to them until this meeting.
-He was a bit angry that they were told they didn't need to look at it since it was a record with the Coastal Commission of an adjacent project and this project was in the middle of that previous project.
+He was a bit angry that they were told they didn't need to look at it since it was a record with the Coastal Commission of an adjacent project and this project was in

+A-2-PAC-15-0046 EXHIBPASKet Pg.
+350 Page 34 of 40 the middle of that previous project.
 He stated that it had information relevant to this project.
 He referred to the Coastal Commission's CEQA guidelines which he felt was directly relevant to this project which he felt required and EIR.